Tag: loved

 The drought is over.
 Things are looking up.
 So, let’s kill that guy!

 No thanks or gratitude.
 No real recognition that God was in this.
-From Jezebel’s she is both an enemy of God and is more about her than even her husband’s (who power she really is supplanting).
+From Jezebel’s response she is both an enemy of God and is more about her power than even her husband’s (who power she really is supplanting).

 Nothing really changed.
 After that, nothing really changed.